Nihal987/Yolov3/README.md

-# YOLOv3 Object Detector PyTorch from Scratch
+# YOLOv3 Object Detector Implemented in Python

 This is a codebase for self-learning so that I can better understand the working of the YOLO alorithms.<br>